Caridina pure red line shrimp (PRLs)

 Tank Size Recommendations

-For Caridina pure red line shrimp, a minimum tank size of 10 gallons is recommended.
+For Caridina pure red line shrimp, the tank starts at 10 gallons (38 liters), and a minimum of 5 gallons (19 liters).
 While these shrimp are small, they thrive in stable environments, and larger tanks help maintain consistent water parameters.
 A larger tank also provides more space for the shrimp to explore and reduces the risk of overcrowding, which can lead to stress and poor health.

 Filtration Options (Focus on Sponge Filters)